SAVE SOUTHWARK WOODS OBJECTIONS

 Southwark Plan Policy 3.28 Biodiversity: Developments will not be permitted which would damage the nature conservation value of Sites of Importance for Nature Conservation.
 The digging up of this area will damage the conservation and nature value of this SINC.

-Why then has Southwark Council not published the London Wildlife Trust’s report commissioned and due for publication in July?
+Why has Southwark Council not published the London Wildlife Trust’s report commissioned and due for publication in July?
 This has always been claimed to be a key document by Southwark Council, yet it has never been produced for scrutiny, or consultation.

 Southwark Council also committed to carrying out a Bat Emergence Survey which has also not been done.